What’s in This Article

 Air travel is essential to global trade and tourism.
 Because of this, government support touches on issues of competition, safety, and environmental sustainability.
 The motivations behind these subsidies are complex.
 Some governments fund airlines to stimulate local economies, especially in regions that rely heavily on tourism.

 Other nations use subsidies as a strategic tool to protect their national carriers from foreign competition.
-This multifaceted approach raises important questions about the long-term impact on the broader economy.
 These subsidies are not just financial tools.
 They are pivotal policies that shape the entire landscape of global aviation.

 History of Government Subsidies for Airlines